Bloknoter/Menu-engine/README.md

 panels that don't have to close main interface, but must be closed after some work.
 Just don't create a transition from main page to this panel, but add a transition from panel to main page, so it will be closed during this transition

-Also there is an option to add some animations during the transitions, but I didn't really work on it) Maybe in the future I will add new animations and a possibility to write custom.
+Also there is an option to add some animations during the transitions, but I didn't really work on it) But you can create your custom animations deriving from 'AnimationTransition' class.